Cell (film): Release

 In February 2015, the producers of the film announced that Clarius Entertainment had acquired distribution rights.
 The company, now called Aviron Pictures, later dropped the film.
-Saban Films later acquired distribution rights to the film.
+Saban Capital Group, through its division, Saban Films, later acquired distribution rights to the film.
 It was to receive its world premiere at FrightFest as part of the Glasgow Film Festival but was replaced at the last minute by Pandemic.
 The film was released on June 10, 2016, to video on demand, prior to opening in a limited release on July 8, 2016.

 Reception

 Cell was panned by most critics.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 11% based on 57 reviews and an average score of 3.8/10.
 The site's critical consensus reads, "Shoddily crafted and devoid of suspense, Cell squanders a capable cast and Stephen King's once-prescient source material on a bland rehash of zombie cliches."
-On Metacritic, the film has a score of 38 out of 100, based on 15 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 38 out of 100, based on 15 critics, indicating "generally unfavorable" reviews.

 Jeannette Catsoulis of The New York Times criticized the film's "bare-bones screenplay" for being "wholly unable to deliver even a smidgen of nuance or depth", and called Cusack's performance "possibly the most detached" of his career.
 Owen Gleiberman of Variety referred to the outbreak scene in the airport as the "only unsettling scene" in the film, and wrote that "the film is about as close as you could get to a generic low-budget undead thriller".
 Steve Greene of IndieWire gave the film a grade of "C−", calling it "a character study with a dearth of character", and concluding that the film has "no greater message [...] except that using a Bluetooth headset to call someone from an airport bathroom stall should be punishable by zombification".

 Odie Henderson of RogerEbert.com gave the film two-and-a-half stars out of four, commending the performances of Cusack, Jackson, and Keach but criticizing the film's "occasional lack of storytelling clarity", calling it "rushed and unclear in its details about the pulse and its aftermath".
 Patrick Cooper of Bloody Disgusting called it a "forgettable adaptation" and further stated that "the story packs absolutely no punch and the solid stable of actors look bored for most of the film".
 Nico Lang of Consequence of Sound wrote that Cell wasted an intriguing premise and called it "unnecessarily glum and grim," as well as "pretty dumb".
 Bob Grimm of Coachella Valley Independent wrote that the movie "is easily one of the worst adaptations ever of a King story".